jterrazz/42-libft/README.md

 # 42 Libft

-> Basic functions implemented in C at the 42 Paris School.
+Foundational libc reimplementation in C for 42 projects.